 Old Post Office Pavilion Clock Tower Tours

-The Clock Tower offers a birds-eye view of Washington, DC from its 315 foot observation deck.
-It houses the Congress Bells, a Bicentennial gift from England commemorating friendship between the two nations.
-National Park Service Rangers give free tours of the tower offering a sweeping 360 degree view.
+The Clock Tower offers a birds-eye view of Washington, DC from its 315-foot observation deck.
+It houses the Congress Bells, a Bicentennial gift from England commemorating the friendship between the two nations.
+National Park Service Rangers give free tours of the tower offering a sweeping 360-degree view.
 The Old Post Office Tower is closed to the public and should be opening soon.
 While The NPS has operated the tower since 1984 under an agreement with the General Services Administration.
 They are still working out the details for the reopening.

 Old Post Office Pavilion History

 1892-99: The building was constructed to house the U.S. Post Office Department Headquarters and the city's post office.

 1928: The building was slated for demolition due to the development of the Federal Triangle south of Pennsylvania Avenue.
 For the next 30 years, the building housed the offices for various government agencies.

 1964: Plans to finish the Federal Triangle jeopardized the Old Post Office Building, prompting a vocal campaign to save the building.

 1973: The Old Post Office Building was listed on the National Register of Historic Places.

 1976: In honor of the nation's Bicentennial, as a symbol of friendship, the Ditchley Foundation of Great Britain presented the Congress Bells, a set of English change ringing bells that were installed in the clock tower.